 3Di Performance for Quarter 3, 2017

 Our regulator, the Civil Aviation Authority, has set a more challenging target for our airspace efficiency in 2017, with a target 3Di value of 28.9.
-The NATS 3Di performance at the end of the first quarter of 2017 score was 29.7, making our performance 0.8 points behind our target.
+The NATS 3Di performance at the end of the second quarter of 2017 score was 29.6, making our performance 0.7 points behind our target.
 Although this level of airspace efficiency was below target, it still falls within the “dead band” set by our Regulator, where no penalty or bonus applies.
 During this period there has been a significant increase in traffic relative to the same period in 2016 (increased traffic typically increases airspace complexity and drives higher 3Di scores).
 Managing to keep the 3Di score in the dead band during this period therefore shows that air traffic controllers are making additional efforts to improve airspace efficiency in the face of increased traffic levels.

 Our Environmental Strategy

 Our environmental strategy is based on delivering long-term structural improvements to airspace efficiency, as well as focusing on a targeted programme of shorter-term enhancements.